vcl-iisc/dyneval_code/README.md

 3. Score the image against the generated questions with `<|EVALUATION|>`.

 By default, the terminal displays only the generated questions and final scores.
 Intermediate elements and raw model responses are hidden unless explicitly requested.
+When `--variant` is omitted, the script loads DynEval-4B by default.

 ### Install Dependencies